Solaris17/ARC-Firmware-Tool/README.md

 ## Versioning

-Versioning is done as follows
+Versioning is done as follows:

 Major.Minor.Patch

 Major versions are based on generation.
-For example 1.2.0 would be Intels first generation GPU ARC
+For example **1**.2.0 would be Intels first generation GPU; ARC.

 Minor versions follow tick-tock policy.
-Even numbers are stable releases, odd numbers are BETA
+Even numbers are stable releases, odd numbers are BETA.
+For example 1.**2**.0 would be a stable release.

 Patch versions are generally just that though a feature may sneak in; usually in BETA builds.